-The tables included in this book represent analytical summaries of the full time series contained in the UNCTAD Handbook of Statistics 2009 on DVD and on the statistics portal of the UNCTAD website at www.unctad.org.
-In certain instances, the two electronic versions might contain different figures from the printed volume, as they are published somewhat later and may reflect more recent data.
+The tables included in this book represent analytical summaries of the full time series contained in the UNCTAD Handbook of Statistics 2010 on DVD.

 PART ONE

 International merchandise trade

 Tables 1.1 show the value of total exports (f.o.b.) and imports (c.i.f.), expressed in millions of dollars and percentages of the world total, of individual countries and geographical regions (1.1.1), economic groupings (1.1.2), and trade groups (1.1.3).
 The trade flows shown in table 1.1.1 refer to the General Trade System except for the countries which employ the Special Trade System and which are marked with an asterisk.
 The General Trade System is used when the statistical territory of a compiling country coincides with its economic territory.
 Consequently, imports include all goods entering the economic territory of a compiling country and exports include all goods leaving the economic territory of the compiling country.
 The Special Trade System is used when the statistical territory comprises only a particular part of the economic territory within which "goods may be disposed of without customs restriction".
 In such a case, imports include all goods entering the free circulation area of the compiling country, which means cleared through customs for home use, and exports include all goods leaving the free circulation area of a compiling country.